freedomofpress/securedrop-docs/docs/introduction/what_is_securedrop.rst

 in addition to the servers described above:

 - *SecureDrop Workstation:*
-   The laptop used by *Journalists* to download encrypted documents and respond to *Sources*, and used by administrators to perform maintenance on the servers.
+   The laptop used by Journalists to download encrypted documents and respond to Sources, and used by administrators to perform maintenance on the servers.

 Operation
 ---------